briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

 8. _(h)_ "Rehabilitation" means the renovation of a building, in its present condition, for continued use, or its adaptation to a new use.
-To meet the Secretary of the Interior’s Standards for Rehabilitation, the owner must retain the surviving historically-important, character-defining components of the building but is not required to restore it to its original historical appearance or configuration, which may have changed over the years.
+To meet the Secretary of the Interior's Standards for Rehabilitation, the owner must retain the surviving historically-important, character-defining components of the building but is not required to restore it to its original historical appearance or configuration, which may have changed over the years.